For your security, activate your credit and debit cards as soon as you receive them by calling:

 Traveling out of state or abroad?
 In order to avoid possible interrupted service to your credit and/or debit card(s), let us know about your travels.

 Beware of any person claiming to be associated with a business or organization (such as the IRS, Amazon, Apple, etc.) that requests a refund or payment by gift card.
 Legitimate businesses will not ask you to purchase gift cards or provide gift card numbers as payment or a method of correcting a refund.
 If you are asked to purchase gift cards, especially in large dollar amounts, hang up and contact us and your local authorities.

 Keep your contact information up to date and secure.

-Conveniently add alerts to your account(s) and update your profile by simply signing into Online Banking, and then clicking Settings in the upper right.
+Conveniently add alerts to your account(s) by signing into Digital Banking, and navigating to Tools > Account Alerts.